‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

-How regular exercise can strengthen our immune system and why we shouldn't see our body as a machine.
+How regular exercise can strengthen our immune system and why we shouldn't view our bodies as machines.
 A conversation with "Performance Doc" Gerrit Keferstein and his colleagues from the MOJO Institute for Regenerative Medicine.

-Gerrit Keferstein - Doctor, founder and medical director of the MOJO Institute
+Gerrit Keferstein - Physician, founder and medical director of the MOJO Institute

 David Köhler - Senior Physiotherapist and Osteopath